 The information provided in this document is believed to be accurate and reliable.
-However, no responsibility is assumed by MASSIVit 3D for the use of this document or for the performance of any materials mentioned.
-MASSIVit 3D reserves the right to make changes to this document or any material included in it at any time and without notice.
+However, Massivit 3D assumes no responsibility for the use of this document or for the performance of any materials mentioned.
+Massivit 3D reserves the right to make changes to this document or any material included in it at any time and without notice.

 Published on December 2017